SAP-samples/teched2022-AD160/exercises/CreateBTPDestination(Preconfigured in TechEd tenant)/Readme.md

 Two destinations have been used in this scenario.<br>
 - One destination to connect SAP Build Process Automation with SAP Build Apps.
-- The other to retrieve document from SAP Document Management Service to SAP Process Automation Service. <br><br>
+- The other to retrieve document from SAP Document Management Service to SAP Process Automation Service.

 Due to time constraints, destinations have been pre-configured in this tenant.
 Below you can find the configuration settings <br>